INFORMATION

 6. LEGAL BASIS FOR DATA PROCESSING

 For the purposes referred to in point 2, letters from b) to d) the legal basis of the processing is the need to fulfill legal obligations, establish, exercise or defend rights in court, or the pursuit of a legitimate interest of the Data Controller.
-In the latter case, the processing will be realized if the interest, right or fundamental freedom of the Data Subject does not prevail.
+In the latter case, the processing will be carried out if the interest, right or fundamental freedom of the Data Subject does not prevail.

 For the purposes referred to in point 2, letters f) and g), the legal basis of the indicated purpose is represented by the legitimate interest of the Data Controller, without prejudice to the right of the Data Subject to oppose the processing, at any time, free of charge.